theme-ontology/theming/README.md

 Good themes are topics that are featured sgnificantly in various different stories.
 Don't introduce themes that are specific to a particular fictional universe; generalize them instead.
 Look for themes that are obvious and seem uncontroversial.
-Look for themes that expose our human nature through the stories we make.
+Look for themes that expose our human nature through the stories we tell.

 "The desire for vengeance", "the horrors of war", "faith vs. reason", "what if I had magical powers", are examples of good themes that we find in many different stories.